 The Board oversaw a materiality assessment that was conducted in 2017 and reviewed annually to identify where to concentrate our sustainability efforts in high impact areas which support our business strategy.
-Our material factors in 2021 have remained unchanged from last year.
-We are supported by the Sustainability Steering Committee (the "SSC"), comprising key executives across the Group, to develop sustainability strategies and manage its performance.
+Our material factors in 2022 have remained unchanged from last year.
+We are supported by the Sustainability Steering Committee (the "SSC"), comprising key executives across the Group, to develop sustainability strategies as well as monitor and manage our ESG risks and impacts.
 We have reviewed our performance against the targets set last year for each material factor.

-This report is aligned with Singapore Exchange Securities Trading Limited ("SGX-ST") Listing Rules 711A and 711B - Sustainability Reporting Guide and has been prepared with reference to the internationally recognised Global Reporting Initiative ("GRI") Standards (2016).
-All data in this report is presented in good faith and to the best of our knowledge.
-We have not obtained independent assurance of the information reported for this report.
+This report is aligned with Singapore Exchange Securities Trading Limited ("SGX-ST") Listing Rules 711A and 711B - Sustainability Reporting Guide and has been prepared with reference to the internationally recognised Global Reporting Initiative ("GRI") Standards (2016) and climate-related disclosures consistent with the recommendations of the Task Force on Climate-Related Financial Disclosure ("TCFD").
+This report is presented in good faith and to the best of our knowledge.